lynnfaraday/aresmush.com/tutorials/install/install-game.md

 This will take several minutes.
 There will be a lot of spam, but eventually it will say it's done.

 {% note %}
-If you already have a GitHub fork, you can pass the HTTPS clone urls to the install script: `./install &lt;game code clone URL> &lt;Web Portal clone URL>`   If you don't have a GitHub fork (or don't know what that even means) then just leave off those URLs.
+If you already have a GitHub fork, you can pass the HTTPS clone urls to the install script: `./install <game code clone URL> <Web Portal clone URL>`   If you don't have a GitHub fork (or don't know what that even means) then just leave off those URLs.
 {% endnote %}

 ## Game Settings